 Forms and strengths

-The three forms of Augmentin come in different strengths:
+The two forms of Augmentin come in different strengths:

 For the strengths listed above, the first number is the amoxicillin amount and the second number is the clavulanic acid amount.
 The ratio of drug to drug is different for each strength, so one strength can’t be substituted for another.

-- Typical dosage for severe infections: One 875-mg tablet every 12 hours, or one 500-mg tablet every 8 hours.
+- Typical dosage for severe infections: One 875-mg tablet every 12 hours

-- Treatment length: Usually five to seven days.
+- Treatment length: Usually 5 to 7 days.

 - Treatment length: Usually 10 days.